(2025)

 The project runs across two installations:

-Synthtember –
+Synthtember

-a small art-and-technology exhibition organized around the theme Deviations.
-I used this show to prototype the core system: unreleased Anti Alias songs, each iterated through rapid human–AI collaboration and presented as cassette tapes with matching posters.
+I used this show to prototype the core concept: unreleased Anti Alias songs, each iterated through rapid human–AI collaboration and presented on cassette tapes to be played on a cassette player.
+Gig posters and flyers plastered the wall, creating a punk-grunge aesthetic to counter AI’s perceived sterility.

 FP3 Gallery, Boston